MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 Access to your on-premises or Active Directory domain-joined resources and should be considered when deciding whether Azure AD-joined virtual machines suits your environment.
 Microsoft recommends Azure AD-joined virtual machines for scenarios where users only need access to cloud-based resources or Azure AD-based authentication.

-- Azure Virtual Desktop (classic) doesn't support Azure AD-joined virtual machines.
+- Azure Virtual Desktop (classic) doesn't support Azure AD-joined VMs.
-- Azure AD-joined virtual machines don't currently support external users.
+- Azure AD-joined VMs don't currently support external identities, such as Azure AD Business-to-Business (B2B) and Azure AD Business-to-Consumer (B2C).
-- Azure AD-joined virtual machines only supports local user profiles at this time.
-- Azure AD-joined virtual machines can't access Azure Files file shares for FSLogix or MSIX app attach.
-You'll need Kerberos authentication to access either of these features.
+- Azure AD-joined VMs can only access Azure Files shares for hybrid users using Azure AD Kerberos for FSLogix user profiles.
-- The Windows Store client doesn't currently support Azure AD-joined virtual machines.
+- The Remote Desktop app for Windows doesn't support Azure AD-joined VMs.
-- Azure Virtual Desktop doesn't currently support single sign-on for Azure AD-joined virtual machines.

 ##### Assign users to host pools